WesWedding/Translation2024-Lights/README.md

   - "3": Pretty much a brief "do nothing" state entered into by the touch device, transitional between more active states.

 ## Usage
-Without modifications, this codebase assumes that there is a a Neopixel strip wired to a Huzzah on digital pin 12.
-This neopixel strip is assumed to be 60 pixels long.
+Without modifications, this codebase assumes that there is a a NeoPixel strip wired to a Huzzah on digital pin 12.
+This NeoPixel strip is assumed to be 60 pixels long.

-### Neopixel strip length (LED count)
+### NeoPixel strip length (LED count)

 This code was developed using a much smaller strip of pixels; 16 LEDs.
 This is hidden behind a preprocessor definition, `DEV_ENV`

 If `#define DEV_ENV` is un-commented, this alternative development environment configuration is used instead.
 This reduced the amount of lines the remote ceramics artist would have to maintain on her own, and have to keep track of every time they pulled a code update.

 Modify the following defines to match your actual LED counts and corresponding "segments" to animate.

 `#define LED_COUNT  16`

 ```cpp